ZELDALAW007/Quests-Submissions/README.md

 B. A smart contract is an agreement programmed into code.
 Smart contracts are:Automated,Irreversible,Transparent and Tamper-proof.Smart contracts remove human intervention from agreements.

-C. Script is essentially a list of instructions recorded with each transaction that is on the blockchain.
+C.
+ i.
+Script is essentially a list of instructions recorded with each transaction that is on the blockchain. ii.
 Transaction is a paid function in which data changes in the blockchain